jcalazan/ansible-django-stack/README.md

 ## Advanced Options

+### Using Python 3.5

+Python 3.5 is already installed and to use this version in the `virtualenv`, just override the value of the `virtualenv_python_version` variable in [roles/web/defaults/main.yml](roles/web/defaults/main.yml).

 ### Creating a swap file

 By default, the playbook won't create a swap file.
 To create/enable swap, simply change the values in [roles/base/vars/main.yml](roles/base/vars/main.yml).